Contrast-Security-OSS/docs/content/installation/net/usage/NetApplicationPoolFiltering.md

 tags: "microsoft IIS pooling whitelist blacklist configuration agent installation .Net" -->

-The .NET agent will automatically instrument all ASP.NET applications deployed to IIS by default.
+The .NET agent automatically instruments all ASP.NET applications deployed to IIS by default.
 There is no action required to setup instrumentation of IIS-hosted applications beyond installing the .NET agent and ensuring the agent's background Windows is running.

-Users may wish to exclude some applications from instrumentation if:
+Users might want to exclude some applications from instrumentation for either of the following reasons:
-1. Security, architecture, and library information does not need to be gathered for excluded applications
+* You don't need to gather security, architecture and library information for excluded applications.
-2. Or, those applications need to avoid Contrast's performance overhead (this is especially important for resource-constrained servers)
+* The applications need to avoid Contrast's performance overhead.
+(This is especially important for resource-constrained servers.)

-In either case, the Contrast .NET agent's application pool filtering feature can be used.
+In either case, you can use the Contrast .NET agent's application pool filtering feature.

 ## Application Pool Filtering

 Web applications hosted on IIS run on application pools.
 If you need to disable the Contrast.NET agent for specific application pools on an instance of IIS, configure a `ProcessBlacklist`.
 When an application pool is blacklisted, the agent won't attach to any applications using that application pool, and there should be no performance impact for those applications.

-Whitelisting and blacklisting are based on the applicaton pool *name*.
-Application pool blacklists and whitelists also accept `*` as a variable-length wildcard (AppPool*" will match "AppPool1", "AppPool_arb", etc.)
+Whitelisting and blacklisting are based on the application pool *name*.
+Application pool blacklists and whitelists also accept `*` as a variable-length wildcard. ("AppPool*" will match "AppPool1", "AppPool_arb", etc.)

 >**Note:** Blacklisting an application takes precedence over whitelisting.
 Application pools that satisfy both lists won't be analyzed.

 ### Find an Application Pool